edHelper.com

 1 Long before astronauts traveled into space, people had to guess about Earth's shape.
 Some thought it was flat.
 Others thought it was a disc.
 However, no one had real proof about its shape.
 That is until ancient Greek geographers came along.
 They were some of the first scientists to figure out the shape of our planet.
 These geographers used mathematics and their observations to design the first globes.
 These globes were our first models of Earth.

-2 Earth has a geographical grid.
-It is important to learn about this grid so that you can understand globes.
-This grid is found on flat maps and on globes.
+2 Maps and globes have a geographical grid.
+It is important to learn about this grid so that you can understand how to use it.
 It is a pattern of horizontal and vertical lines.
 These lines intersect at coordinates.
 Geographers use these coordinates to locate places on Earth, on maps, and on globes.
 The vertical lines are called lines of longitude or meridians.
 Lines of latitude or parallels are the horizontal lines.

 Paragraphs 4 to 10: